contao/docs/docs/dev/getting-started/starting-development.md

 your project-specific web application, or you want to create a re-usable extension - either for your own purposes or for others.
 In either case, the principles are the same.
 However, when creating an extension for Contao, there are some differences in structure and procedure.
-This articles covers the former case, while the [next article][1] explains how to create an actual extension.
-It also assumes the usage of the Contao Managed Edition.
+This articles covers the former case and also assumes the usage of the Contao Managed Edition.
+[Another article][1] explains how to create a reusable extension.

 The purpose of this article is to show the directory structure of Contao and explain what goes where - and what to do initially for certain customization tasks.